waqaszahoor1998/virtual-health-assistant-fyp/backend/README.md

 ### Symptom
 - Symptom catalog for ML training

-## 🔐 Authentication Flow
+## 🔐 Authentication Flow (JWT-based)

-1. Frontend authenticates user with Firebase
-2. Frontend sends Firebase ID token to backend
-3. Backend verifies token with Firebase Admin SDK
-4. Backend creates/retrieves User record
+1. User registers/logs in with email and password
+2. Backend validates credentials and hashes password
-5. Backend returns JWT token for subsequent requests
+3. Backend creates JWT access token and refresh token
+4. Tokens are returned to frontend
-6. Frontend includes JWT token in Authorization header
+5. Frontend stores tokens and includes access token in Authorization header
+6. Backend verifies JWT token on each request
+7. When access token expires, frontend uses refresh token to get new access token

 ## 🤖 ML Model Integration